zefciu/ralph_assets/doc/quickstart.rst

 - **Basic info**:
     - **Type** - a read only field for data center, back office or administration for back offic.
 Administration is used for assets like buildings etc.
     - **Model** - type a couple of letters to search for a given model.
-If don't find it in the database, just click "Add" button to add it.
+If no result is found, just click "Add" button to add it.
     - **Inventory number** -
     - **Warehouse** - the place where the asset is located.
     - **Location** - a more exact location of the device in the building/room.